Application Guidelines – Youth Forums Canada component

 Contact us to request the forms and other documents that you will need to submit in your application.
 You must meet all eligibility requirements and submit a complete application package to be considered for funding.

-• a copy of your organization’s letters patent and documents of incorporation
+- Copy of your organization’s letters patent and documents of incorporation;

-• a copy of your organization’s charitable status, with certificates and registration numbers, if applicable
+- Copy of your organization’s charitable status, with certificates and registration numbers, if applicable;

-• a copy of your organization’s financial statements for the most recent fiscal year
+- Copy of your organization’s financial statements for the most recent fiscal year;

-• a list of your current Board of Directors, if applicable
+- List of your current Board of Directors, if applicable;

-• proof that person signing the General Application Form is authorized to represent the organization.
-The official representative of an organization must have authority to perform certain legal duties (such as signing the contribution agreement), according to the organization's rules or by-laws, or as established by a resolution of its board of directors
+- Proof that all individuals signing the General Application Form are authorized to represent the organization.
+Authorized representatives have the authority to perform certain legal duties (such as signing the general application form for funding, the contribution agreement, and related reports), according to the organization's rules or by-laws, or as established by a resolution by its board of directors;

-• proof of comprehensive general liability insurance with a coverage at a minimum of $2 million covering the organization, the Board of Directors, its employees, and all participants; or a commitment to obtaining the required coverage if your project is funded
+- Proof of comprehensive general liability insurance with a coverage at a minimum of $2 million covering the organization, the Board of Directors, its employees, and all participants; or a commitment to obtaining the required coverage if your project is funded; and

 Application process